CoralArteaga/UE5-AvatarCreator/README.md

 # Web Browser Demo Map

-The WebBrowserDemo map located in the `Content` folder is a good starting point for anybody wanting to use the Web Browser module to seamlessly integrate our RPM AvatarCreator into you game or application.
+The WebBrowserDemo map located in the `Content` folder is a good starting point for anybody wanting to use the Web Browser module to seamlessly integrate our RPM Avatar Creator into you game or application.
 The logic for this is rather simple, if you open up the Level Blueprint you will see this network of nodes.

 ![img-browser-bp](https://user-images.githubusercontent.com/7085672/163360368-c277f209-0cd5-4dc5-a9e4-df9bc1fec58b.png)